-The best foldable phones aren't cheap yet, even by phone standards, so we've ranked the best for your attention.
-The concept has been around for over two years now since the Royole FlexPai debuted at CES 2019 and foldable phones have matured significantly since then, but their price hasn't significantly dropped.
+The best foldable phones are far from cheap.
+Even by phone standards, they're expensive.
+The concept has been around a while now since the Royole FlexPai debuted at CES 2019 but prices have yet to drop by much.
+Fortunately, foldable phones have matured significantly since then.

-For instance, the Samsung Galaxy Z Fold 3 costs twice as much as the company's 2020 flagship Samsung Galaxy S21.
-But that's to be expected across the board for any device that combines the portability of a regular phone with the advantages of unfolding inner displays that rival tablets for screen real estate, and prices are coming down slightly.
+Still, pricey is the word.
+The Samsung Galaxy Z Fold 3 costs twice as much as the company's flagship, the Samsung Galaxy S21.
+Although, that's to be expected across the board for any device that combines the portability of a regular phone with the advantages of unfolding inner displays that rival tablets for screen real estate.
+Prices are starting to come down ever so slightly too.

-There are clamshell foldables too which are more affordable but also very different.
-Instead of unfolding with tablet-size screens, they fold up like old-school flip phones, bringing flagship functionality in a much more compact form factor.
+Besides 'full' foldable, don't forget clamshell foldables too.
+These are more affordable but also very different.
+Instead of unfolding with tablet-size screens, they fold up like old-school flip phones.
+That means flagship functionality in a much more compact form factor.
 Because these are so different, we've ranked them separately underneath our foldable phone ranking.
 The Samsung Galaxy Z Flip 3 is among the latest of these, so see how it ranks below.

-Fortunately, foldable phones tend to offer top specs that rival the highest end flagship phones, so you're not just paying for the screen.
-Bear in mind though that the battery life is often a little weaker because of this.
-With any kind of foldable phone a luxury, it's worth paying attention to this roundup so you can find exactly what you need from the best foldable phones.
+On the plus side, expense means that foldable phones tend to offer top specs that rival the highest end flagship phones, so you're not just paying for the screen.
+Bear in mind due to the screens involved, battery life is often a little weaker though.
+Basically, any kind of foldable phone is still a luxury at this point so it's worth doing your research and reading up on them below.
+No one wants to spend a small fortune on a dud.

 The Samsung Galaxy Z Fold 3 is not only the best foldable phone yet, it's the first that we can fully recommend with no caveats - assuming you can stomach the price.